JoBurgard/mayu-ui/README.md

-# Mayu UI
+# 🦋 Mayu UI

 An extensively themable component library for Svelte.

 > [!WARNING]
-> This project is very early stages and not production ready.
+> This project is still work in progress and not production ready.
 Breaking changes may appear with any release.

 We want to deliver a great component library that can be simply styled by an extensive theming system.
 Creating your own theme will be very simple with the provided Themebuilder.

-It will be built on top of Melt-UI, the great headless-ui library for Svelte.
+It's built on top of [Melt-UI](https://melt-ui.com/), the great headless-ui library for Svelte.

 ## How to use it